DataDog/hiring-engineers/answers.md

     8126/tcp: port for the APM Receiver

-* Add tags in the Agent config file and show us a screenshot of your host and its tags on the Host Map page in Datadog.
+**Add tags in the Agent config file and show us a screenshot of your host and its tags on the Host Map page in Datadog.**

+Tags can be used to organize and filter devices within Datadog.
 To add tags, you have to add the following lines to the datadog.yaml file located in the /etc/datadog-agent directory.
 Tags can be key value pairs like in this example or a list of of tags.

 <a href="tags_yaml.PNG" title="The view from our roofdeck">
 <img src="tags_yaml.PNG" width="500"></a>

-* Install a database on your machine (MongoDB, MySQL, or PostgreSQL) and then install the respective Datadog integration for that database.
+**Install a database on your machine (MongoDB, MySQL, or PostgreSQL) and then install the respective Datadog integration for that database.**

 You first need to create a datadog user with replication rights in your MySQL server
 ```